 Another aspect of resources that impedes EIDM is the sad fact that many African governments often allocate little or no resources for the implementation of policies.
 This means that while technocrats can formulate evidence-informed policies, these don’t get translated into interventions that can change the lives of their people.

 Based on these reflections, I think that the parody of the African civil servant as unqualified or inept fails to fully take into consideration some of the difficulties they face in their contexts to actualise EIDM and impact the lives of their people.
-This is not to say that the African technocrats are blameless in the failures of EIDM on the continent, but rather to highlight the difficult task they face, caught in the middle of decision-making dynamics.
+This is not to say that the African technocrats are blameless in the failures of EIDM on the continent, but rather to highlight the difficult task they face, caught in the middle of the dynamics of decision-making.